lucienmakutano/lucienmakutano/README.md

 ### Hi there 👋, I am Lucien makutano

-### I am a computer science student with passion in system design and distruted computing
+### I am a computer science student with passion for system design and distruted computing

 - 🔭 I’m currently working with web technologies
 - 🌱 I’m currently learning golang